Chocobozzz/PeerTube/FAQ.md

 ## If a client requests each chunk of a video through HTTP, will the server be overloaded?

 Not really.
-Reverse proxies like Nginx handle very well requests of static files.
-In my tests, it can send chunks at 10MB/s without consuming more than 5% of CPU on a very small VPS.
+Reverse proxies like Nginx handle static file requests very well.
+In my tests, it can send chunks at 10MB/s without consuming more than 5% CPU on a very small VPS.

 ## Will an index of all the videos of servers you follow be too large for small servers?

-In our benchmarks, 1,000,000 videos takes around 2GB of storage on PostgreSQL.
+In our benchmarks, 1,000,000 videos consume around 2GB of PostgreSQL storage.
-We think it is acceptable for a video platform.
+We think that is acceptable for a video platform.

 ## Which container formats can I use for the videos I want to upload?